 This program provides housing rehabilitation assistance of owner-occupied homes of low to moderate income persons.
-A total of \$302,575.93 was expended.
-Accomplishments: During FY2018-2019 a total of twenty-six (26) homes were deemed eligible.
-Eight (8) were completed using CDBG funds on ELI to Low-Income households.
+A total of \$180,751.55 was expended.
+Accomplishments: During FY2017-2018 a total of twelve (12) homes were deemed eligible.
+Eight (8) were completed using CDBG funds on ELI to Low-Income households as noted in the attachment "Accomplishments FY2017".

-CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c)

-Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through:
+CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c) Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through: